fdeblasio/pokeemerald-expansion/notes.md

 ```

 ## Known Bugs
-- #000 ?????????? sometimes shows up at the end of the Pokédex
+- gBattleTextBuff3 causes the build to fail unless reverted from `TEXT_BUFF_ARRAY_COUNT + 13` to `30`
 - When using items, the text box will be empty at the end.
 This is caused by some of the code changes from speeding up the text
-- Items in the Battle Pyramid's Battle Bag/held items in the Battle Pike are turning into Poke Balls
-    - Seems to happen after trainer battles?
-    - This occurs even with the Battle Frontier changes reverted
 - AI_FLAG_ACE_POKEMON doesn't seem to work
 - Unburden may not work?
-- HGSS Dex (currently disabled):
+- HGSS Pokédex (currently disabled):
     - TMs don't line up
     - Shows evolutions multiple times
-    - Dark mode not implemented
 - If you help one of the Lilycove ladies, the other lady thinks you've already helped her as well

+#### Potentially just savefile issues
+- #000 ?????????? sometimes shows up at the end of the Pokédex
+- Items in the Battle Pyramid's Battle Bag/held items in the Battle Pike are turning into Poke Balls
+    - Seems to happen after trainer battles?
+    - This occurs even with the Battle Frontier changes reverted
 - Verdanturf Battle Tent sometimes gives an item right away
 - PokeNav callers sometimes think there were 512 wins at the Battle Palace (seems to be related to Battle Tent issue)
-- gBattleTextBuff3 causes the build to fail unless reverted from `TEXT_BUFF_ARRAY_COUNT + 13` to `30`

 ## To Do:
 - Update teachable moves to match Indigo Disk